-A Guide to Continuous Running and Suspension: Understanding Time Limits under the Limitation Act 1908
+Continuous Running of Time under Section 9 – Limitation Act 1908

 The Limitation Act is a statute that sets out the time limits within which legal proceedings must be brought in relation to a specific cause of action.

 In general, the Limitation Act aims to ensure that legal disputes are resolved promptly and that the passage of time does not undermine the integrity of legal proceedings.
 One of the key provisions of the Limitation Act is the concept of "continuous running of time."
-This refers to the idea that the time limit for bringing a legal claim begins to run from the date that the cause of action arises, and continues to run until the claim is brought or until it is barred by the expiration of the time limit.Basis of Section 9 of Limitation Act:
+This refers to the idea that the time limit for bringing a legal claim begins to run from the date that the cause of action arises, and continues to run until the claim is brought or until it is barred by the expiration of the time limit.The Legal Foundation of Section 9:

-This section is founded on the general principle that when once limitation has commenced running, it will continue to do so unless it is stopped by virtue of any express statutory provisions.
-Once the period of limitation commences it cannot be stopped or be avoided by introducing another cause of action or relief in the suit or by reformulating them
+This section is founded on the general principle that once a limitation has commenced running, it will continue to do so unless it is stopped by virtue of any express statutory provisions.
+Once the period of limitation commences, it cannot be stopped or avoided by introducing another cause of action or relief in the suit or by reformulating them

 (iii) Subsequent Disability or Inability: